Music of Uzbekistan: Rock

 Currently rock music enjoys less popularity than pop music in Uzbekistan.

-An Uzbekistani metal band who has some degree of recognition is Night Wind, a folk metal group.
-Other Uzbekistani metal groups include Iced Warm, Salupa, Zindan, and Agoniya (Агония).
+An Uzbek metal band who has some degree of recognition is Night Wind, a folk metal group.
+Other Uzbek metal groups include Iced Warm, Salupa, Zindan, and Agoniya (Агония).

 Rap

 Rap music has become popular among Uzbek youth.
 Rappers such as Shoxrux became very popular among young people in the 2000s.
 However, the Uzbek government censors rap music.
 It has set up a special body to censor rap music because it believes this type of music does not fit the Uzbek musical culture.